 Denmark striker Andreas Cornelius has already joined Cardiff for their first Premier League season.

-The Welsh club are also in talks with Blackpool midfielder Tom Ince and have already had an £8m offer accepted for the England Under-21 player.
+The Welsh club are also in talks with Blackpool midfielder Tom Ince and for the England Under-21 player.

 Ince, the son of Blackpool manager Paul Ince, is one of the most sought-after players in the Championship having established himself as a goal-scoring midfielder at Bloomfield Road, scoring 18 times in 49 appearances last season.